Debugging / intermediate

 The frame reserves space before the image finishes loading.
 The image can arrive without pushing the content below it.

-If a site uses display advertising or third-party embeds, the surrounding layout should not collapse to zero and then expand.
-Reserve a clearly labeled region with a stable minimum size, and keep it separate from navigation and code actions.
+If a site uses third-party embeds, the surrounding layout should not collapse to zero and then expand.
+Reserve a stable region before the embed loads so the rest of the page does not jump.

 Font shifts are real